Dynamsoft/barcode-reader-javascript/README.md

 <br>

-You may see the following error after opening browser console.
+You may see the following error after opening the browser console:

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.

-In Safari 12 the error is like this.
+In Safari 12 the same error is displayed as such:

 > Trying to call getUserMedia from an insecure document.

-If you encounter into this issue, the simplest way is to open this file in a newer version of Firefox or Chrome.
-We will come to this issue in detail in the following sections.
+If you encounter this issue, the simplest way to resolve it is to open the file in a newer version of Firefox or Chrome.
+We will tackle this issue in detail in the coming sections.

 <br>

-If everything goes on normally, there will be a pop-up from the browser asking for the permission of the camera.
-Please allow it and then you will see the video stream in the default UI of our scanner.
-The drop-down list on the left-top corner can be used for changing the video source and the resolution.
-The button on the right-top are for closing the scanner.
-After a while with all the resources loaded, you can see some arrays in the browser console.
+If everything goes normally, there will be a pop-up from the browser asking for permission of the camera.
+After allowing access, you will see the video stream in the default UI of our scanner.
+The drop-down lists on the top left corner can be used for changing the video source and resolution.
+The button on the top right is for closing the scanner.
+After all the resources are loaded, you will see some arrays in the browser console.
+This array is the barcode results array that is being printed in the console once a new frame is read.
+Now to properly introduce the two main events used by the scanner:

 * onFrameRead: